joshua-hales/cs5060-final-laundry-scheduling/doc/notes.md

 1. Maximize concurrent loads
 2. Wait for a segment to finish before starting another (minimize offsets)
-3. Greedily take the first available segment
+3. Greedily take the first available segment for each load